breach-report/breachreport-api/docs/01-before-using-api.md

 ## Verifying a Domain

-Verifying a domain requires updating the domain's TXT record with a value you can get on the portal or as a result of the
+Verifying a domain requires adding a TXT record to the domain with the value you can get on the portal.

-To update the domain's TXT record:
+To add a TXT record to the domain:

 Get the domain verification code.
 You can use the value that was returned by the [Add a Domain Name API call](./03-manage-emails-domains.md#add-a-domain-name).
 Or do the following steps: